CygenceTech/content-ops-starter/content/pages/cloud-security.md

       type: TitleBlock
       text: The Future is AI
       color: text-dark
-    subtitle: The Present is Cloud
+    subtitle: The Past Was Cloud
 slug: cloud-security
 isDraft: true
 seo: